 We are always looking for volunteers, both in front of the microphone and behind the scenes.

 You don’t need experience, just an ability to communicate, and a willingness to roll up your sleeves and take part in all areas of the station’s activities.

 You might start helping out on one of our regular shows and should you need training, we’ll give you a helping hand.

 Got an Idea?

 If you have a show idea, we will ask you to submit a written proposal to the Editorial Lead.

 Consider what would make your show stand out from the rest of the Cambridge 105 Radio schedule.
 If you can bring something different your proposal will be more attractive to the 105 audience.
 Try to make your show appeal to potential sponsors, or even secure a sponsor in advance.
 This will help bring essential revenue to the station to keep not just your show, but the entire station on the air.

 Informational and speech-based programme ideas are usually given higher consideration for inclusion in the schedule, as these help Cambridge 105 Radio meet the station’s broadcasting requirements as laid out by the media regulator Ofcom.

 If your proposal is approved, the programming team will assist in ensuring you get the appropriate training and the opportunity to produce a pilot programme.
 A successful pilot, whether approved straight away, or approved after alterations following feedback, will then be considered for a position in the schedule.

-Donations can be made via Direct Debit or Local Giving.
-The suggested monthly donation is listed below, please give more if you feel you are able to and help keep us on the air.
+Donations can be made via Standing Order or Local Giving.
+Our suggested monthly donation is £15, please give more if you feel you are able to and help keep us on the air.